 Mental Health and Addictions Accord

-The Mental Health and Addictions Accord is a shared advocacy framework and commitment to work together to improve mental health and addictions outcomes in northern and central BC, through specific principles and actions.
+The Mental Health and Addictions Accord is a shared advocacy framework and commitment to work together to improve mental health and addictions outcomes in northern and central BC, through specific shared principles and actions.

 Overview